 Focusing on the keyword careers, career change, and purpose, this website addresses questions that were asked of me by those in my sphere of influence in my role as a professional chaplain.

-While most of us want answers about finding and fulfilling our purpose in life, the questions frustrated co-workers often shared with me were about best online colleges, consolidating student loans, and personal finance concerns.
+While most of us want answers about finding and fulfilling our purpose in life, the questions that my frustrated co-workers often asked were about best online colleges, consolidating student loans, and personal finance concerns.

-Those with questions about changing careers also voiced concerns about the importance of education, how to pay student loans, and even how to start an online business.
+Those with questions about changing careers continued to voice concerns about the importance of education, how to pay student loans, and even how to start an online business.

 All were seeking answers vocational choices, often because they had experienced job loss and other employment frustrations.

 The cost of getting a college degree is often overwhelming when considering a career change that requires another degree.

 My advice is to avoid college debt by finding as much financial aid that requires little or no payback.

 One of the problems with borrowing for education is that doing so robs you of the greatest component for building wealth, time.
 Compound interest is amazing when you are on the receiving end and the best time to invest is when you are in your twenties.

 Unfortunately paying student loans usually means you cannot invest.
 For more information check out Investor.gov.
 Why fund the retirement of college administrators when you could fund your own retirement instead.